jhuang314/poketrade/Implementation.md

 - **Goal:** Protect computationally expensive API routes, like `/api/matches`, from abuse and potential DoS attacks by implementing rate limiting.
 - **Steps:**
-  1.  **Create Middleware File:** In the root of your project (or inside a `src` directory if you have one), create a file named `middleware.js`.
+  1.  **Create Middleware File:** In the root of your project (or inside a `src` directory if you have one), create a file named `middleware.ts`.
 Vercel will automatically execute this file for incoming requests.
-  2.  **Implement IP-Based Rate Limiting:** Add the following code to `middleware.js`.
+  2.  **Implement IP-Based Rate Limiting:** Add the following code to `middleware.ts`.
 This is a basic implementation that stores visitor request times in memory to block them if they make too many requests in a short period.

-      ```javascript /poketrade/middleware.js
+      ```typescript /poketrade/middleware.ts
-      import { NextResponse } from "next/server";
+      import { NextRequest, NextResponse } from "next/server";

       // A simple in-memory store for rate limiting
-      const rateLimitStore = new Map();
+      const rateLimitStore = new Map<string, number[]>();

-      export function middleware(request) {
+      export function middleware(request: NextRequest) {
         // We only want to rate limit the matchmaking API
         if (request.nextUrl.pathname.startsWith("/api/matches")) {
           const ip = request.ip ??
 "127.0.0.1";